avivasolutionsnl/Beacon/README.md

 * Deployment as a Windows Service.

 # How to install
-The easiest deployment mechanism is to install [Chocolatey](https://chocolatey.org/) and run the following command-line:
+The easiest deployment mechanism is to install [Chocolatey](https://chocolatey.org/) and run the following command-line to install the [Chocolate package](https://chocolatey.org/packages/beacon):

-	choco install beacon -Version 1.0.0
+	choco install beacon

 Then run `beacon` and observe the command-line arguments.